 The optimal temperature for the dough to rise is between 75-78 °F. When proofing dough I preheat my countertop oven at about 120 degrees and place the dough bowl on a warm work surface on top of the oven.
 A little bit of heat radiates up but won’t get too hot.

-• Mixing Bowls – you can use almost any bowl or if you plan on making bread regularly try a proofing bowl.
+• Mixing Bowls: You can use almost any bowl, but if you plan on making bread regularly, try a proofing bowl.

 • Measuring Cups